Thu July 3 2025

 Arriving in Thailand – Best Practices

-So what can you expect when landing in Thailand?
-Aussies are known for being friendly and laid back.
-They have always been welcomed by Thai locals.
-Here are a few things that will help you enjoy your trip and show respect to local Thai people.
+So you’ve booked your hotel and flight and are protected with traveler’s insurance, but what should you expect once you finally land in Thailand?
+Here are a few things that will help you enjoy your trip and show respect to the local Thais.

 Wearing Masks

-From July 1st, masks are no longer compulsory but still recommended when in public places.
-You see that many Thai people (and visitors) still wear masks when out and about.
-It is recommended to wear a mask when visiting restaurants or public venues.
-You will not get in trouble if you don’t wear a mask, but it is a case of “do as the locals do”.
+Masks are no longer compulsory but are still recommended when in public places.
+You’ll see that many Thai people (and visitors) wear masks when out and about.
+You will not get in trouble if you don’t wear a mask, but it is a case of “do as the locals do.”
 It is about respect and consideration.

-Though Thailand Pass is removed, and travelers do not need to provide a proof before entry, it is best to prepare a few documents before arriving.
+Though the Thailand Pass has been removed and travelers do not need to provide proof before entry, it is best to prepare a few documents before arriving, such as:

-This will speed up your processing time before leaving your country, or if asked to provide vaccination or testing proof in a random check.
-These documents can be presented in digital form, but airlines, Immigration and Health Officers will appreciate the extra effort if you print them.
+Keeping these documents handy will speed up your processing time before leaving your country and will prevent delays if you are asked to provide vaccination or testing proof in a random check.
+These documents can be presented in digital form, but airlines, immigration, and health officers will appreciate the extra effort if you print them and will likely send you on your way quicker.

 Royal Thai Embassy, Canberra

-The Royal Thai Embassy in Australia is at 111 Empire Circuit, Yarralumla, A.C.T.
-2600, Canberra, Australia.
-There are also consulates that are in Melbourne and West Perth.
-For assistance, do not hesitate to contact the Royal Thai Embassy near your location or just email your questions through [email protected] or contact them at +61 2 6206 0100.
+The Royal Thai Embassy in Canberra, Australia, can be found at 111 Empire Circuit Yarralumla ACT 2600.
+There is also another embassy in Sydney.
+For assistance, do not hesitate to contact the Royal Thai Embassy near your location or just email your questions to [email protected] or contact them at +61 2 6206 0100.

 Don’t be a stranger, just say Hello!